-Ben FitzGerald acts for Barclays and Barclays Bank in the SFO’s prosecution concerning the...
+Ben FitzGerald secured the dismissal of the charges against Barclays and Barclays Bank in the...

 Adrian Darbishire QC and Tom Doble represented Ryan Reich, a former Barclays swaps trader, who was charged with conspiracy to defraud.